-- The CBDT has rules providing mechanism for computation of FMV for the . purpose of section 56(2)(x) of the IT Act. - The shortfall in consideration is taxable in the hands of the acquirer as Other Income earned by a foreign company would be chargeable to tax (i) at the rate of 43.68% in case of offshore investors being foreign companies; (ii) at the rate of 34.944% in case of offshore firms / LLPs; and (iii) as per applicable slab rates in case of non-resident individuals and others, maximum being 42.744%. - f) Provisions related to dividend and bonus stripping - As per section 94(7) of the IT Act, losses arising from the sale / transfer of any securities / units (including redemption) purchased up to 3 months prior to the record date and sold within 3 months (in case of units - 9 months) after such date, will not be allowed to the extent of dividend / income distribution (excluding redemptions) on such securities / units claimed as tax exempt by the shareholder / unit holder. - Further, section 94(8) of the IT Act provides that any person who buys or acquires any units within a period of 3 months prior to the record date and such person is allotted additional units without consideration (bonus units) based on the original holding, any subsequent loss on sale of original units within a period of 9 months from the record date, will be ignored for computing the income chargeable to tax.
+- e) Deemed income arising at the time of investment in shares of unlisted companies in India - As per section 56(2)(x), if any assessee receives any property (including shares, debentures etc.) without consideration or for inadequate consideration in excess of INR 0.05 million as compared to the FMV shall be taxable in the hands of the recipient as Income from Other Sources. - The CBDT has rules providing mechanism for computation of FMV for the purpose of section 56(2)(x) of the IT Act. - The shortfall in consideration is taxable in the hands of the acquirer as Other Income earned by a foreign company would be chargeable to tax (i) at the rate of 43.68% in case of offshore investors being foreign companies; (ii) at the rate of 34.944% in case of offshore firms / LLPs; and (iii) as per applicable slab rates in case of non-resident individuals and others, maximum being 42.744%. - f) Provisions related to dividend and bonus stripping - As per section 94(7) of the IT Act, losses arising from the sale / transfer of any securities / units (including redemption) purchased up to 3 months prior to the record date and sold within 3 months (in case of units - 9 months) after such date, will not be allowed to the extent of dividend / income distribution (excluding redemptions) on such securities / units claimed as tax exempt by the shareholder / unit holder. - Further, section 94(8) of the IT Act provides that any person who buys or acquires any units within a period of 3 months prior to the record date and such person is allotted additional units without consideration (bonus units) based on the original holding, any subsequent loss on sale of original units within a period of 9 months from the record date, will be ignored for computing the income chargeable to tax.
 The loss so ignored will be deemed to be the cost of purchase or acquisition of Bonus units (held at such time) when these Bonus units are subsequently sold.

-Securities Transaction Tax П.
+II.
+Securities Transaction Tax